 Criminals running County Lines will set up a base in a rural area or small town for a short time, taking over the home of a vulnerable person.
 This is known as ‘cuckooing.’

-Often people who are lonely, isolated or frequent drug users are targetted.
+Often people who are lonely, isolated or frequent drug users are targeted.
 They are often enticed with money for food or bills, or free drugs, in exchange for the use of their home for drug dealing.

 The criminals operate from a property for a short amount of time, frequently moving addresses in order to reduce the chance of being caught.